I usually make my posts very personal. I think the human element is extremely important.

 So, here we go.

-Before I left teaching last Christmas, I had played just about every role you can play in education- or, at least, the roles you can play in your twenties.
+Before I left teaching in December 2014, I had played just about every role you can play in education- or, at least, the roles you can play in your twenties.
 I had been a volunteer.
 I had been a teaching assistant.
 I had been a student teacher.
 After I qualified, I had been a Year 5/6 teacher, a Year 3 teacher, a supply teacher, a chess teacher(!) and an LSA in a special school- where I worked with both mildly affected and severely affected students.

 And this was the conclusion I reached: